consensusnetworks/casimir/README.md

 ### Speculos

 We use [Speculos](https://speculos.dev/) to emulate applications on the Ledger Nano S hardware wallet.
-The default app is ethereum – we also support cosmos, iotex, and solana.
+The default app is ethereum – we also currently support bitcoin and solana, with additional priority protocols coming soon (such as cosmos and iotex).

 1. Emulate ethereum app on ledger.